holderbaum/resume/resume.md

 ### Founding of the Think About!
 Conference in Cologne, Germany (2018)

-Together with two other people I bootrapped a startup (HRX Veranstaltungen GmbH) in early 2018 in order to carry out tech conferences in Cologne.
+Together with two other people I bootstrapped a startup (HRX Veranstaltungen GmbH) in early 2018 in order to carry out tech conferences in Cologne.
 Since this date we are pushing to make the first Think About!
 Conference ([https://think-about.io/](https://think-about/)) happen on May 2019 in